-- If the display is closed, simply open it to wake your MacBook. - If the display is already open, press the power (也) button or any key on the keyboard, or any button on the Apple Remote.
+- If the display is closed, simply open it to wake your MacBook. - If the display is already open, press the power (也) button or any key on the keyboard.

 When your MacBook wakes from sleep, your applications, documents, and computer settings are exactly as you left them.